-You know what they say: “new year, new you.”
-As we embrace the ‘out with the old and in with the new’ mentality that January 1st brings, the primary place we often look to updating is our social media profiles.
+As the saying goes: “new year, new you.”
+When we embrace the “out with the old and in with the new” mentality that January 1st brings, the first place we often look to update is our social media profiles.
 One of the most important elements of your profile is your photo, of course, as it should represent exactly who you are in a single image.

-Here’s the tricky part though: different social media channels and apps need to showcase different aspects of your personality, so a one-photo-fits-all approach just isn’t an option.
-From Facebook, to dating apps, to LinkedIn (and everywhere in-between), it can be hard to get your profile picture ‘just right’.
-Thankfully, we’re going to explore the wide world of profile pics, along with how you can achieve perfection on every platform!
+Here’s the tricky part though: different social media channels need to showcase different aspects of your personality, so a one-photo-fits-all approach just isn’t an option.
+From Facebook, to dating apps, to LinkedIn (and everywhere in between), it can be hard to get your profile picture 'just right.'

 As you can imagine, there are some important do’s and don’ts when it comes to capturing the perfect profile photo.
 We’ve included these below: